AP Computer Science Principles

 AP Computer Science Principles 1-2

 Prerequisite: Computer Science Honors 1-2 or teacher approval.

-This course is appropriate for anyone on the coding track career.
+This course is appropriate for anyone on the coding career track.
 Also for any junior or senior who is interested in taking an AP computer course, even without prior programming experience.

 This course can be taken for AP credit or for honors credit.
 The same curriculum is taught for both courses.

 Students in this course continue developing structured programming and problem solving skills.
 The AP curriculum is followed, which includes the study of computer science topics as well as programming.
-Students study the Internet, digital information, big data and cybersecurity.
-Students also learn to create interactive programs using the Python programming language.
-Students will prepare for and take the AP exam and submit two performance tasks.
+Students study the Internet, digital information, big data and cybersecurity, as well as the global impact of computer technology.
+Students learn to create interactive programs using the Python programming language.
+Students will prepare for and take the AP exam and submit a performance task.

 Students will benefit from taking this course by furthering their technology and computing skills.
 They will be prepared to use these skills in the workplace.
 They also benefit by preparing for and taking the AP exam.
 Research shows that students who take an AP course are better prepared for continuing their education after high school.

 Computing is a creative activity.
 In this course, you will use the tools and techniques of computer science to create interesting and relevant digital artifacts (e.g., a video, animation, infographic, audio recording or program) with characteristics that are enhanced by computation.